masinde70/TheJourneyToDataScience/README.md

 **Static branches are suitable for expressing concurrency in code.
 Dynamic branches are suitable for expressing concurrency in data**

-Job Schedular is the system that executes a workflow
+Job Scheduler is the system that executes a workflow

 #### Workflow steps in Metaflow
 1. A flow is defined as python class that is derived from the FlowSpec class